Ohm-Rajpal/EcoLens/README.md

 ## Project Overview

-We use AR to choose the most nutritional and healthy food/drink choice for a person.
-Our system leverages Snapchat's depth cache to identify and classify food items, and also uses Gemini Pro's cloud vision models to further analyze the pictures and choose the healthiest food option for you.
+We use AR to choose the most nutritional and healthy food or drink choice for a person.
+Our system leverages Snapchat's depth cache to identify and classify food items and also uses Gemini Pro's cloud vision models to further analyze the pictures and choose the healthiest food option for you.

 ## Contact
 Ohm Rajpal